mrthehavok/k8s-basic-webapp/README.md

 ## Bootstrap Checklist

-1. 🔑 **Bootstrap S3 Backend**: Run the helper script to create the state bucket idempotently.
+1. 🔑 **Bootstrap S3 Backend**
+   The **deploy** GitHub Actions workflow automatically runs the helper script on every PR and merge.
+   Local execution is only required if you want to run `terraform init/plan/apply` from your workstation:
    ```bash
    ./scripts/create_backend_bucket.sh
    ```